sreejithuvt/pleuston/alpha_plan.md

 **Note**: Some of the above tasks have some overlap and outdated specs.

-The frontend functionality is spread between 3 parts: Publisher, Consumer, and UI
+The frontend functionality is split into 3 parts: Publisher, Consumer, and UI

 ## Features description

 ### Publisher
 Estimate: (2 days)

+#### Asset registration and metadata updates
 * Register new asset: #57
   * Register on-chain
   * Register on provider backend with metadata
 * Update asset metadata on provider backend #54
+* Set resource URL on the metadata

+#### Relevant Keeper events and actions to take
-* Subscribe to `newAssetRegistered` event from keeper-contracts #57
+* Subscribe to `newAssetRegistered` event from keeper Market contract #57 event:
+  * Verify that a resource the publisher just registered gets broadcast in this event
-* Subscribe to `resourcePurchasePaid` event from keeper-contracts OEP-10 #60 and #57
+* Subscribe to `resourcePurchaseFinalized` event from keeper-contracts OEP-10 #60 and #57 event:
+  * Retrieve `consumerAddress` and `resourceId` update local storage with this info

 ### Consumer
 Estimate: (4 days)

+#### Relevant Keeper events and actions to take
+* OceanACL.`AccessRequestCommitted` event handler
+  * prompts the user to do one of these (after looking at the terms of access agreement):
+      a.
+Submit payment for resource to complete purchase and unlock access to the resource: OceanMarket.`submitPayment` (this must happen automatically if the resource is free)
+      b.
+Cancel request and close this transaction: OceanMarket.`cancelAccessRequest`
+* OceanACL.`AccessRequestRejected`  event handler
+  * Notify the user by updating the access request status/progress indicator
+* OceanACL.`EncryptedTokenPublished` event handler
+  * This is all under the hood, no action is required by the user in this step, but the UI should have indicator of progress and current status of the transaction
+  * Fetch the published access token
+  * Decrypt access token and sign it with consumer's account private key (or the temp private key)
+  * Submit a `consumeResource` request to the Provider using `PROVIDER_URL` in the access token.
+This request includes the following:
+    * `resourceId, signedAccessToken`
+* Subscribe to `newAssetRegistered` event from keeper Market contract #57 event:
+  * Retrieve resource metadata and update resources list view

+#### Resources query functions
-* Subscribe to all the new assets registered (AssetRegistered event), getting the list of all the new assetId’s
+* Get list of all the new assetId’s:
-* Fetch the Metadata of a list of Assets from the provider backend
+    PROVIDER.`getPublishedResources()` -> mapping of resourceId to metadata
+* Get resource metadata:
+    PROVIDER.`getResourceMetadata(resourceId)`
 * List consumer purchased assets (listen to keeper events) #43
-* Resource purchase/access OEP-10 #60:
-    * Subscribe to `resourcePurchaseAgreementPublished` event from OAC
-    * Subscribe to `resourcePurchasePaid` event from OMKT to get the purchase receipt
+  * To support this, the frontend can keep a list of `challengeIds` in local storage.
+The PROVIDER should also provide such a list.
+But still there is an issue, if the local storage is lost, and the PROVIDER lost the data or acting bad, the history of purchases/access should be retrievable from the keeper (the blockchain)

+#### Accessing Resources (OEP-10 #60)
-    * Subscribe to `resourceAccessTokenReady`event from OAC to get the encrypted resource access token
+* Generate temp keys for resource access
-    * Express intent to purchase resource by calling `purchaseResource` on OAC
+* Express intent to access/purchase resource by calling OceanACL.`initiateAccessRequest`, include the following with this request (this is triggerd by clicking the [ Purchase ] button):
+  * `resourceId, providerId, timeout, tempPublicKey`
-    * Pay price for resource to gain access to the resource: `payResourcePurchasePrice` on OMKT
+* Submit payment for resource to complete purchase and unlock access to the resource: OceanMarket.`submitPayment`  (this must happen automatically if the resource is free)
-    * Publish purchase public key to be used for encrypting the resource access token: `publishPurchaseKey` on OAC
-    * Fetch the resource access token with `getResourceAccessToken` on OAC
+* Cancel resource access request and close this transaction: OceanACL.`cancelAccessRequest`
+* Get published access token: OceanACL.`getAccessToken`
-    * Decrypt the resource access token
+* Decrypt access token
+* Sign access token
-    * Consume purchased resource using the resource access token (signed by consumer key): `consumeResource` on PROV
+* Consume resource using the provider_url from the access token and sending the signed access token in the consume request

 ### UI
 Estimate: (5 days)
+* Home page
 * Accounts list
 * Active account with current balance
-* List of own published resources
+* List of own published resources (publisher view)
-* List of resources available for purchase
+* List of resources available for purchase (consumer view)
 * Resource detailed view (for either own resource or resource for sale)
+  * If user's own resource, display number of purchases
 * Purchase button
-* Resource purchase agreement view
+* Resource access agreement view
 * Payment confirmation prompt
 * Transaction history, list of purchased/accessed resources with dates and prices paid
-* Resource download progress
+* Resource purchase status/progress indicator:
+  * Status: REQUEST PENDING, PROVIDER COMMITTED, PRICE PAID, ACCESS TOKEN PUBLISHED, DOWNLOADING
 * Resource detailed view with access to resource data etc.